MrFox42/minarch/README.md

 ## Recent new features:
 - Companion frame (more details below)
 - Double Right Click surveying
+- Collector achievement progress indicators in the History window

 ## What's next:
 - History window improvements such as achievement progress, better indicator for pristine artifacts

 ## Latest Changes

+### 9.0.5

+- Show collector achievement progress for Pandaria artifacts
+- Pristine progress is now indicated with user-friendly icons and tooltips
+- Fixed the auto-detection of Legion Archaeology bi-weekly quests
+- Added support for using Blizzard Map Pins for Digsite navigation (enabled by default, can be disabled)
+- Improved performance

 ### 9.0.4